hantsy/spring-r2dbc-sample/docs/intro.md

 return ConnectionFactories.get(options);
 ```

-Most of the R2dbc drivers provide its utility classes to create a `ConnectionFactory`.
+Most of the R2dbc drivers provide its private utility classes to create a `ConnectionFactory`.

 For example, you can create an embedded or file-based H2 database using `H2ConnectionFactory` like this.